-> Nowadays, the area is constantly changing but you can still find street signs still named after the notorious ‘scuttlers’ who once fought here.
-For example, Bengal Street is named after the Bengal Tigers, and Angel Meadow for the Angels.
+Nowadays, the area is constantly changing but you can still find the street signs that gave name to the notorious ‘scuttlers’ who once fought here.
+For example, Bengal Street was home to the Bengal Tigers, and Angel Meadow the Angels.

-> Transport and travel
+Transport and travel

 Ancoats is incredibly well connected thanks to its close proximity to the city centre.
 It’s a quick tram ride from Piccadilly station, and sits right next to the Great Ancoats Street ring road meaning it’s convenient for drivers too.